 - Adaptive Reuse: Converts struggling asset types (e.g., outdated office buildings) into high-demand formats like multi-family or senior housing.

-Example: In the 2020 COVID-19 downturn, short-term rentals (Airbnb) in urban markets saw 60–70% declines in occupancy within weeks.
-Meanwhile, mobile home parks and affordable rentals maintained 90%+ occupancy and saw negligible rent reductions, outperforming on a risk-adjusted basis.
+The 2020 COVID-19 downturn made this contrast crystal clear.
+Short-term rentals in urban markets saw occupancy collapse by 60 to 70% within weeks.
+Meanwhile, mobile home parks and affordable rentals held 90%+ occupancy with negligible rent reductions, dramatically outperforming on a risk-adjusted basis.
+Reuters’ real estate desk documented the divergence in real time.

 Crucial Metrics to Monitor